gastonstat/math206/syllabus.md

 ### Course Packet

-The course packet is 350 pages in length and contains daily class exercises and project assignments.
+The course packet is about 350 pages in length and contains daily class exercises and project assignments.
 It can be purchased only at the BCC bookstore on the 5th floor.
-It retails for about $30.00.
+It retails for $28.50 + tax.